 Silence in a conversation is not a bad thing.
 It gives all parties time to reflect on what has been said, to integrate with what they’ve learned, and check in with how they’re feeling.

-Your nervousness might get worse if you believe that the other person in the conversation is calm, confident, and self-assured.
-You might compare yourself to them, and why you’re not as calm and collected.
+Your nervousness may get worse if you believe that the other person in the conversation is calm, confident, and self-assured.
+You may compare yourself to them because of your perception that you’re not as calm and collected.

-You might feel less nervous if you remember that we are all human, which means we’re all vulnerable and at least a little insecure.
-Instead of assuming that you’re the only one with insecurities, bear in mind that others may be just as insecure and may be just as worried about not having something to say.
+You may feel less nervous if you remember that we are all human, which means we’re all vulnerable and at least a little insecure.
+Instead of assuming that you’re the only one with insecurities, remember that others may be just as insecure and may be just as worried about not having something to say.